On the TRAIL of a killer:

-Immune cell dynamics in neurodegenaration
+Immune cell dynamics in neurodegeneration

 Carla Rodriguez Mogeda

-Thesis defense: 12 March 2024
+Thesis defense: 12-3-2024

-Promotor: prof. dr. H.E. de Vries, copromotor prof. dr. J. van Horssen and dr. M.E.
+Promotor: prof. dr. H.E. de Vries, co-promotor prof. dr J. van Horssenand dr. M.E.
 Witte

 Sue Gibbs